 This setup makes you wonder why anyone would willing step into the dog eat dog world of Escape From Tarkov and beyond the sheer adrenaline and satisfaction of an extraction you’ll find a wealth of trader tasks to complete that require specific actions and in turn unlock more powerful equipment for you to buy or barter directly from them.
 Alongside these tasks players can also slowly fill their hideout with scavenged resources that provides passive benefits as well as serving as a standard long term money and resource sink.

-With the sheer number of items this flea market could be a game in itself and some players have definitely adopted this approach spending hours securing bargains and reselling them to profit in the harsh world of Tarkov.
+With the sheer number of items this flea market could be a game in itself and some players have definitely adopted this approach spending hours securing bargains to profit in the harsh world of Tarkov.
 This is just one of the niche playstyles that Escape From Tarkov players have adopted alongside players who opt to fully gear up for raids to maximise their combat power or the rat players that sneak in the shadows looting everything left behind.

 In it’s current state Escape From Tarkov is an addicting realistic survival shooter with the mechanics making every high value loot find, kill or extract exceedingly rewarding and in stark contrast to the devastating lows of the many deaths you will no doubt experience.

 - A brutal and realistic military shooter about survival and scavenging in the armed conflict zone of Tarkov.